Expand

 Any goodwill impairment allocated to component-1 book goodwill will either decrease a previously created deferred tax liability or create/increase a deferred tax asset.
 The amount allocated to component-2 book goodwill will have no current or deferred tax effect (i.e., it is a permanent difference).

-Example BCG 9-25 and Example BCG 9-26 demonstrate the tax effect of a goodwill impairment when there is excess goodwill for financial reporting purposes at acquisition over the amount of tax-deductible goodwill prior to and subsequent to adoption of ASU 2017-04, respectively.
+Example BCG 9-21 demonstrates the tax effect of a goodwill impairment when there is excess goodwill for financial reporting purposes at acquisition over the amount of tax-deductible goodwill.

-Deferred tax effect of a goodwill impairment prior to the adoption of ASU 2017-04: excess book-over-tax-goodwill at acquisition
+Deferred tax effect of a goodwill impairment: excess book-over-tax-goodwill at acquisition

 Company A acquired reporting unit X four years ago in a taxable acquisition accounted for as a business combination.
 As a result of applying acquisition accounting, Company A recognized goodwill of $1,200 million for book purposes; tax deductible goodwill was $900 million and is amortizable for tax purposes over 15 years.
-Company A has adopted ASU 2017-04.
-Under ASU 2017-04, the carrying amount of reporting unit X is compared to its fair value.
 In the current period, Company A performs its annual goodwill impairment test and concludes that the carrying value of the reporting unit exceeds its fair value by $400 million.
 Assume an applicable tax rate of 40%.
 Company A concludes that a valuation allowance on its deferred tax assets is not necessary both before and after the goodwill impairment.

 How should Company A report the pre-tax and tax effects of the goodwill impairment?